mrb/riakpbc/README.md

 riakpbc
 =======

-## This Library is under heavy development as of 05/25/2013.
-Please execrcise caution.

 A Riak Protocol Buffer Client in Go.

 ### Notifyin'

-This library (as of 2013-05-25) is currently under heavy development flux and may have some large API breaking changes.
-This notice will go away once things become more stable over the next few weeks.
+**This library (as of 2013-05-25) is currently under heavy development flux and may have some large API breaking changes.
+This notice will go away once things become more stable over the next few weeks.**

 ### Documentin'